chen-grace-p4/project02/README.md

 * (OMITTED) Layouting the GUI (Kyle)

+## Regarding our testing (reiterated from the Instructions):
+* We have tested our code with up to 9 simultaneous users connected to the server.
+* We have only tested connections on the localhost (all clients are on the same machine).
+* We have NOT tested the character limit of the messages.
+Most of the messages we used to test our code were under 50 characters, though we assume it can support up to ~1000 characters as that is the size of the string storing the message in the `chatlog` struct.

 ## Some known bugs or weird things:
 * When a client recieves a message from another client while they're still typing a message, it will look a little wonky on the terminal but what they have already typed before receiving a new message is included in the next message they send.
 * If the server closes while users are still connected, the users are NOT automatically disconnected.
-In our testing, two calls of -m/-message by the user leads to the client breaking.
-This is different from the user manually disconnecting with ctrl+c.
+In our testing, two calls of `-m`/`-message` by the user leads to the client breaking.
+This is different from the user manually disconnecting with `ctrl+c`.
 Therefore, this "breaking" is NOT recorded as the user disconnecting in the ACTIVITYLOG.
+* The colors for the printed text appear different depending on the terminal being used.
+We apologize for any readability issues!

-## Features we didn't implement that were in our proposal (reiterated from above):
+## Features we didn't implement that were in our proposal (reiterated from Description of Technical Design):
 * subservers or channels
 * the gtk gui
 * italicizing and bolding text
 * sending files

 ## Timeline:
 * 1/13 - Have a basic terminal based messaging server made.
 Clients will be able to connect and messages they send will be displayed both on their end and on the server.